holoflash/quizza/README.md

+### Roadmap
+- Allow guests in a room to add their own answer alternative
+- Allow the host to create multiple rounds of questions
+- Allow the host to broadcast a "whiteboard" to all guests in aroom between rounds
+- Sumarize results of a session

 # Quizza

 A simple little app hacked together over the weekend for asking a question, providing answer alternatives, and allowing others to vote on one alternative.